McLargo/mkdown-docs/docs/architecture/architecture-decision-record.md

 blindly change it (project can be damage or have side effects).
 With these documents included inside the project, makes them easier to related and maintain.
-These documents needs to be simply (low effort is put, but very agile), and devs don't get lazy to create them.
+These documents needs to be simply (low effort is put, but very agile), and developers don't get lazy to create them.
 Help onboarding people to get up to speed in a asynchronous way.

 A missing decision can be identify during PR review, when new patter/library is added without corresponding ADR document.
 Even enough small decisions can